CUB: Benchmarking Context Utilisation Techniques for Language Models: CUB: A Context Utilisation Benchmark

 \subsection{Metrics}

 Similarly to \citet{jin-etal-2024-cutting} we use a binary score to measure context utilisation.
 We refer to it as the \emph{binary context utilisation} ($\mathrm{BCU}$) score and define it as follows.
 For relevant contexts (gold and conflicting) the score is 1 if the LM prediction is the same as the token promoted by the context, $t_C$, and 0 otherwise.
 For irrelevant contexts the score is 1 if the LM prediction is the same as the memory token, $t_M$, (i.e. the prediction made by the model before any context has been introduced) and 0 otherwise.
 We report the averaged $\mathrm{BCU}$ score per context type.
 To assess the relative effectiveness of CMTs, we also report the net gain of each CMT, compared to when no CMT is applied, using $\mathrm{BCU}$ score ($\Delta=\mathrm{BCU_{\texttt{CMT}}}-\mathrm{BCU_{\texttt{Regular}}}$).
-We also consider \emph{continuous context utilisation}, $\mathrm{CCU}$, a more fine-grained metric that measures the change in outputted token probabilities as context is introduced. \Cref{app:metrics} contains more details on the metric.
+We also consider \emph{continuous context utilisation}, $\mathrm{CCU}$, a more fine-grained metric that measures the change in outputted token probabilities as context is introduced, further described in \Cref{app:metrics}.
+Examples showcasing the behaviour of the BCU and CCU metrics can be found in the case-by-case-analysis in \Cref{app:results}.

-We also measure the accuracy of each method.
-For CounterFact and DRUID, accuracy is measured based on whether the first generated token is the same as the first gold token.
-For NQ, for which the correct answer may be different permutations of the same set of tokens, we measure accuracy based on whether the first output token (e.g. ``July'') matches any of the tokens in the answer (e.g. ``15 July'').